glisanti/WHOS/README.md

 We have designed a discriminative and efficient descriptor of person appearance for re-identification based on coarse, striped pooling of local features.
 It exploits a simple yet effective center support kernel to approximately segment foreground from background.

-The entire descriptor construction process is illustrated in the following video (click):
+The entire descriptor construction process is illustrated in the following video (click on the image):

 [![Watch the video](/media/descriptor.png)](https://www.youtube.com/watch?v=fkdraLVZYww)